 What are the flows blocked by IP Filtering?

-- 192.241.203.x: likely just an IP trying to scan your network
+In the example above, 176.111.174.81 is likely just an IP trying to scan your network.

 Should I be worried if I see a lot of blocked flows?

-- Most of the time, you shouldn't worry.
-When you are on the internet, people may knock on your door, that doesn't mean they are allowed in.
+Most of the time, you shouldn't worry.
+When you are on the Internet, people may knock on your door– that doesn't mean they are allowed in.
 This is perfectly normal.

-- Blocked flows can be anything and depend on your devices, networks, the software you run, and your service provider among other things.
+Blocked flows can mean anything and depend on your devices, networks, the software you run, and your service provider, among other things.
+As long as your websites, apps, and network are running normally, you should be okay.

 Should I be worried if I don't see any blocked flows?